 4. Articulation: Articulation is the process that ensures the classes you take at Santa Rosa Junior College will be credited toward your bachelor's degree requirements when you enter a university.
 Here are more details about articulation.

 5. Grades: Your overall academic performance, as measured by your grade point average (GPA), is another factor in being admitted to a university and earning your degree.
 There are minimum GPAs set for transfer students that vary slightly by system or institution.
-A higher minimum GPA is required for admission to popular campuses or majors.
-It is important for you to do well in your classes in order to increase your transfer choices and chances.
+Here's a breakdown of how to calculate your transferrable GPA.